TotalSig/totalsig-recovery/README.md

 - `shamir.js`: Contains the ShamirSecretSharing class for handling secret sharing.
 - `package.json`: Contains project metadata and dependencies.

+## Private Key Export Limitations

+Note about Solana:
+Due to the structure of private keys in ed25519-based blockchains, while the actual private key can be recovered, it is exported in a format that is largely unsupported by other wallet providers.
+You can still sign transactions using this private key, which will be validated by the corresponding network.
+However, at the moment, this requires writing a custom script for compiling and signing such transactions.
+We are working to resolve this limitation in the near future.

 ## Troubleshooting

 - Ensure all dependencies are installed correctly if using the Node.js script.